 Brick and Mortar Used Bookstore

 We also operate a brick and mortar used bookstore in the basement of the Civic Center, under the library.
-It is currently open on Saturdays, from 10 AM to 1 PM.
+It is currently open, Monday through Friday, from 9 AM to 3:30 PM, and Saturdays, from 10 AM to 1 PM.
 The books are mostly donated by area residents, with some coming from the discards at the library.
 We’d like to expand our hours but would need more volunteers to do so.
 The work would involve selling and stocking shelves.